aerosol/eco/README.md

   ...
   ```

-The `setup` call might be done in your process' supervisor or the `init/1`
+The `setup` call should be done in your processes supervisor or the `init/1`
 function itself -- that is entirely up to you, but please note that there is no
 reason for you to call `setup` more than once.
 And you may definitely expect some
 strange behaviour when calling `setup` in more than one place with different